wunderwuzzi23/blog/content/posts/2023/llm-cost-and-dos-threat.md

   image: "https://embracethered.com/blog/images/2023/llm-plugin-loop-2.png"
 ---

 What happens if an attacker calls an LLM tool or plugin recursively during an Indirect Prompt Injection?
-Could this be an issue this drive up costs, or DoS a system?
+Could this be an issue and drive up costs, or DoS a system?

 I tried it with ChatGPT, and it indeed works and the Chatbot enters a loop! 😊